NonConvex Quantum Characterization

 Junhyung Lyle Kim (Rice CS)

-Results by this projects include:
+The results by this project include:

-For reproducility, we provide real quantum datasets:
+For reproducibility, we provide real quantum datasets:

 Publications